tgross35/mariadb-udf-blog/rust-udf-blog.md

 like "how can something like a C interface or performance-oriented...?"
 The answer is fairly straightforward; things that require low-level tasks like pointer operations are possible within an `unsafe {...}` block.
-The `udf` library handles all these `unsafe` operations for you to provide a safe API.
+The `udf` library handles all these `unsafe` operations, so it is possible to write a powerful UDF without being at risk for various potential exploits.

 [CWE]: https://cwe.mitre.org/top25/archive/2022/2022_cwe_top25.html

 ## Example UDF Walkthrough

-In this section, we will implement two extremely simple user-defined functions, and cover their writing, building, and using aspects.
+In this section, we will implement an extremely simple user-defined function and cover its writing, building, and usage aspects.

-If you would like to follow along, you will need a copy of the Rust compiler >= 1.65.
+If you would like to follow along, you will need a copy of the Rust compiler ≥1.65.
 If you don't yet have Rust, get it from <https://rustup.rs/>.
 If you have it installed, run `rustup update` to ensure you are on the latest version.
 If you are using an IDE, get the [rust-analyzer] language server to help.